Slovenia is a prime hiking destination. Finding the best hikes in Slovenia is crucial in planning an unforgettable walking holiday.

 When on a family holiday to Slovenia, you should definitely reserve a day or two for hiking.
 Below are some of the most popular family hiking trails you’d want to consider.
 There are numerous benefits of outdoor activities for your children.

+Those are two of the best day hikes in Slovenia.
 Walking across Velika Planina, Slovenia’s largest pasture plateau, is a bit like venturing into the land of Hobbits.
 Only that it’s actually a realm of unique herders’ settlements.
 Located in the Kamnik-Savinja Alps, this mountain plateau has a lovely path across mostly flat terrain lined with idyllic meadows.
 Those looking for a shortcut can always hop on a cable car in Kamniška Bistrica.
 Oh, and do try the local sour milk, a herdsman’s specialty.